 Take a trip down memory lane to see how we got here.

 Jen’s twin passions for art and business emerged early.
 Always busy with a million projects, she spent her childhood organizing the neighborhood kids into various groups and clubs, complete with custom-designed t-shirts and laminated membership cards.
 Shortly after discovering the magic of HTML at age 10, she won a nationwide web design competition by creating a site about Sailor Moon and cats.

 During art school, Jen split her time evenly between the design lab and the art studio, using digital tools to create sculptural wall installations.
 After graduation, she discovered a love for educating others while teaching college courses in design and typography.

 When she’s not making maps, Jen plans trips around the world, lifts heavy things, and writes a lot.

 Follow Jen on Instagram at @JenAdrion.

 Omar’s interest in animation began in 1998 with the debut of his signature collection of secret agent themed GIFs, each painstakingly created with Microsoft Paint and a freeware program called GIF Construction Set.

 Ten years and one art degree later, Omar landed at motion graphics studio S77, where he worked on slightly more complex projects for clients like EXPRESS, ESPN, NASCAR, and Absolut Vodka.
 On a quiet day at work, he returned to his frame-by-frame roots and animated a strutting fat kid that became an internet sensation.
 Haters Gonna Hate, anyone?

-In his spare time, he plays Starcraft II, draws ladies with impossibly big butts and hangs out with his cat, William “Ball” Smith.
+In his spare time, he plays a bit of Hearthstone, draws a variety of fantastical warriors and hangs out with his cat, William “Ball” Smith.